Sacraments & Liturgy

 If you have lost a loved one, please know of our prayers for you and your family.
 Please call your parish office to arrange a date for the Mass and to schedule a meeting with a pastoral associate who will help you through the process of choosing readings and music for the liturgy.

-Funeral Masses are typically held:
+Funeral Masses are held Monday – Friday:

-at 11:00 am at St Joseph
+10:00 am at St Joseph

-at 10:30 am at St Jude
+10:30 am at St Jude

-at 9:30 am at Visitation
+9:30 am at Visitation

 Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May their souls and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen.